Azure-Samples/azure-search-dotnet-samples/create-first-app/README.md

 languages:
   - csharp
 name: Build your first Azure Search app
-description: |
-  Learn how to create a search page, and then enhance it with pagination controls, filters and facets, and typeahead query support.
-This example builds an ASP.NET Core MVC application using the Azure Search .NET SDK.
+description: "Learn how to create a search page, and then enhance it with pagination controls, filters and facets, and typeahead query support.
+This example builds an ASP.NET Core MVC application using the Azure Search .NET SDK."
 products:
   - azure
   - azure-search